 15.9A.
-Once a customer confirms a subscription to a specific service on a confirmation page, the customer must only be redirected to information related to that specific service, and may not be redirected in such a way that it encourages the customer to mistakenly subscribe to additional services.
+Once a customer confirms a subscription to a specific service on a confirmation page, the customer must be provided with information about that service before information about any other services is presented.
+The customer must not be provided with information about other services in such a way that is likely to mislead the customer into subscribing to additional services.